iwanders/vpn_infrastructure/server/README.md

 OpenVPN instances.
 The ip addresses in this file should thus correspond to those in the OpenVPN start script and their configurations.

+## Wireguard
+The wireguard server acts in the same way as the openvpn servers.
+Ran into some problems trying to make wireguard bounce to an already existing subnet, so it serves just a single IP and then serves as a gateway and NAT.
+Routes are added to make this work in both directions and ensure that the ips that the clients claim can be reached from anywhere on the subnet.
+As well as the clients being able to reach any other nodes on the subnet.

 ## sslh
 Sits in front of everything, binds tcp on port 443 and forwards to the appropriate services on the internal docker lan.

 ## Helper scripts